roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone--use this to get your dinosaur-clueless friends to have some idea of what you're rambling about!

-This book takes the reader on a tour through the Mesozoic, looking at the age of reptiles in detail while also presenting the author's own experience as a paleontologist.
+This book takes the reader on a tour through the Mesozoic, looking at the Age of Reptiles in detail while also presenting the author's own experience as a paleontologist.
 It's very recent, and thus serves as a good primer on the modern theories about dinosaurs.
 It's also a very compelling narrative, and the author is a world-renowned expert on tyrannosaurs, so his insights into what made that specific group so successful are presented here.

 ### The Dinosaurs Rediscovered: How a Scientific Revolution is Rewriting History
 Type: book